Disclaimer: I own nothing. All belongs to Glee writers and creators.

-"Fine," Quinn barked, sighing with relief when the brunette ceased encroaching on her space.
+"Fine," Quinn barked, sighing with relief when Rachel ceased encroaching on her space.
 Not that she was that close.
 She just didn't want her…closer.
 "I can put up with you for a few hours, big deal.
 Everyone in glee club has to have some immunity to your grating personality built up by now."

 "You've apparently built up enough to willingly do me favors without any ulterior motives," she said simply, and Quinn was left to swallow and turn back to her purse, hurrying her movements now.
 "And you can't deny that, in this case, it was entirely selfless on your part.
 I gave you plenty of opportunity to deny my request when I asked for your aid, and we only discovered just how against my nose job Finn would be following the doctor's appointment.
 So you obviously couldn't have been helping me out of a desire to make me less attractive to him.
 It had nothing to do with Finn."

 Her knuckles were white where she was gripping onto the edge of the piano, again hoping the burn of the sharp edge digging into the sensitive flesh of her palms would wash away her panic, but to no avail.
-She breathed steadily, in and out, as she formulated a response for the little brunette.
+She breathed steadily, in and out, as she formulated a response for Rachel.
 God, how was she supposed to argue with her when she was making perfect sense?
 When she was exactly right?